True Caribbean Pirates

-True Caribbean Pirates is a documentary which aired on The History Channel in 2006.
+True Caribbean Pirates is a documentary that aired on the History Channel in 2006.

-The documentary tells about pirates of the Caribbean such as Blackbeard, Henry Morgan, Anne Bonny and Black Bart Roberts.
+The documentary tells about pirates of the Caribbean such as Blackbeard, Henry Morgan, Anne Bonny and Bartholomew Roberts.
 Larger than life, more dangerous than legend - pirates and buccaneers set sail for plunder.
 True Caribbean Pirates recreates the rise of piracy in the Caribbean and its climactic, inevitable downfall.

 Show history

 True Caribbean Pirates captures the events and tales of piracy that were said to take place in the Caribbean during the time when Christopher Columbus made his landing in the West Indies during 1492.
 Within this time, the land of the Caribbean had attracted the attention of many but was dominated by Spain; as they mined plenty of riches and gold out of the region.
 This drew attention to the land and disruptions arose- creating chaos in the new world.
-Regions such as Holland, England and France all began to send privateers into the land so they could to- establish a presence.
+Regions such as the Netherlands, England and France all began to send privateers into the land so they could, too, establish a presence.